Accounting – The Relationship between the Balance Sheet and Income Statement

 To understand the relationship between a balance sheet and an income statement, consider the following.

 - If you make sales and incur expenses for making those sales, your business needs to maintain a working cash balance.

 - Credit sales (recorded in the income statement) creates accounts receivables (found in the balance sheet)

 - If you intend to make sales, (recorded in the income statement) your business must have inventory (stock which is recorded in the balance sheet)

-- To acquire inventory, you may need to purchase goods on credit and this creates the accounts receivable
+- To acquire inventory, you may need to purchase goods on credit and this creates the accounts payable

 - Depreciation is recorded in the balance sheet and is also recorded in the accumulated depreciation contra account which appears in the income statement.